 Surgical lung biopsy is sometimes necessary.

-Smoking cessation Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
-Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more results in clinical improvement in an estimated 75% of patients with desquamative interstitial pneumonia.
+Smoking cessation Smoking Cessation Most people who smoke want to quit and have tried doing so with limited success.
+Effective interventions include cessation counseling and pharmacologic treatment, such as varenicline, bupropion... read more results in clinical improvement in an estimated 75% of patients with desquamative interstitial pneumonia.
 Patients who do not improve may respond to corticosteroids or cytotoxic drugs.